Review: The Westin Denarau Island Resort & Spa, Fiji

 Denarau Island North, P.O.
 Box 9081, Nadi, Fiji

-We took a motor coach transfer from the South Sea Cruises from our arrival port at Denarau Marina over to the Denaru Resort Area.
+We took a motor coach transfer from the South Sea Cruises from our arrival port at Denarau Marina over to the Denarau Resort Area.
 The Denarau strip of resorts is a gated community which has mega resort after mega resort next to each other; very similar to Nusa Dua in Bali, Indonesia or Kaanapali, Maui, Hawaii, USA.

 The resort started off life in 1975 as the Regent of Fiji as the first hotel on the Denaru Island complex.
 The lobby was of a nice open air design with a large water feature.